Get up to $200 Back on Select Sets of 4 Tires.

 Buying Tips for Tire Replacements

 • Install tires on the rear axle: As two new tires are installed on your car, the new tires should always be installed on the rear axle, then move the existing partially worn tires to the front axle.
-Placing the new tires on rear axle can help to maintain control on wet roads.
-Read more about installing tires on the rear axle.
+Placing the new tires on the rear axle can help maintain control on wet roads.
+Read more about installing tires on the rear axle .

 • 4WD and AWD Vehicle Guidelines: Always check and follow the recommendation in the vehicle owner's manual, even small variances in outside diameter may cause drive-train damage or mechanical malfunction.
 If no instructions for tire mixing appear in the vehicle owner's manual, follow these guidelines: